Kyoto Temples & Shrines: Honen-in

 Honen-in Temple 法然院

-Walking north from Nanzen-ji on the cherry-tree lined 'Philosopher's Walk' you will pass Eikan-do, a small temple famed for its statue of Amida and then the small, peaceful Honen-in Temple at the foot of Mount Nyoigadake, with its tranquil carp pond and freshly raked sand garden called Byakusadan, visible as you enter through the main, thatched gate of the temple.
+Walking north from Nanzen-ji on the cherry-tree lined 'Philosopher's Walk' you will pass Eikan-do, a small temple famed for its statue of Amida and then the small, peaceful Honen-in Temple at the foot of Mount Nyoigadake, with its tranquil carp pond and freshly raked sand garden called Byakusadan.

-The Hojo Hall, which houses paintings by Kano Mitsunobu, is opened to the public only in the first week of April and the first week of November, when the temple becomes very popular with Kyoto visitors.
+The Hojo Hall, which houses paintings by Kano Mitsunobu, is opened to the public only in the first two weeks of April (1-17) and the first week of November (1-7), when the temple becomes very popular with Kyoto visitors.

-Free Admission to the grounds with a small fee for the main hall; 7am-4pm.
+Free Admission to the grounds with a small fee for the main hall; 6am-4pm.

 The shallow carp pond is crossed by low bridges and at the back of the temple to your right is a fine statue of Jizo.
 A stone pillar outside the temple states that alcohol, garlic and meat are not to be brought inside the temple.
 Honen-in's small cemetery holds some of the ashes of novelist Junichiro Tanizaki (1886 - 1965), who spent part of his life in Kyoto.